-The organogram illustrated below shows the immediate project teams at both Thurrock Council and Network Rail Anglia Route, Infrastructure Projects and the ARC framework and the key reporting lines - namely at the first level Neil Muldoon, Project Manager at Thurrock Council and \\\\\\\, Project Sponsor at Network Rail.
+The organogram illustrated below shows the immediate project teams at both Thurrock Council and Network Rail Anglia Route, Infrastructure Projects and the ARC framework and the key reporting lines - namely at the first level Project Manager at Thurrock Council and Project Sponsor at Network Rail.

 GRIP Stage 3 (Option Selection) is due to be signed with Network Rail imminently.
 At this point the approval processes will be agreed and set out for the rail element of the scheme.
+Similarly with regards the Urban Realm aspect this will be set out in a meeting scheduled for the 29th November 2018.